 71111.12-03 INSPECTION GUIDANCE

+General Guidance

+For a given maintenance activity, a “vertical slice” review involves performing (as applicable) an associated sample in IP 71111.04, “Equipment Alignment,” IP 71111.12, “Maintenance

+Effectiveness,” IP 71111.13, “Maintenance Risk Assessments and Emergent Work Control,” IP 71111.19, “Post-Maintenance Testing,” and IP 71111.22, “Surveillance Testing.”
+Once or twice a year, inspectors should consider conducting a “vertical slice” review of a maintenance activity to assess whether different parts of the maintenance process work together effectively.
+Vertical slice is not required for the completion of this IP.

 03.01 Maintenance Effectiveness.

 Reliability and availability of SSCs directly affect the reactor safety cornerstones, and are dependent upon maintenance effectiveness (including proper work practices, effective corrective actions, and the reduction of potential common-cause problems).
 Appendix A of this procedure provides guidance on how to evaluate aspects of maintenance effectiveness (including, but not limited to, adherence with applicable NRC regulations).
 The steps referenced in this section provide guidance for completing the corresponding blocks in the Appendix A flowchart.